-3. Bounce the system (as crayadm) in a separate window.
+3. When prompted, bounce the system (as crayadm) in a separate window.

 crayadm@smw> /opt/cray/hss/default/etc/xtdiscover-bounce-cmd

 4. After the xtbounce command from the previous step has finished, return to the xtdiscover window and enter "c" to continue the hardware discovery.